-In this section we recall some facts about the Goodey-Weil distributions.
-Let us remark that this concept is based on ideas by Goodey and Weil \cite{GoodeyWeilDistributionsvaluations1984} in the context of translation invariant valuations on convex bodies. \begin{theorem}[\cite{Knoerrsupportduallyepi2021} Theorem 2] For every $\mu\in\VConv_k(V)$ there exists a unique distribution $\GW(\mu)\in\mathcal{D}'(V^k)$ with compact support which satisfies the following property: If $f_1,...,f_k\in \Conv(V,\R)\cap C^\infty(V)$, then
+In this section we recall some facts about Goodey--Weil distributions.
+Let us remark that this concept is based on ideas by Goodey and Weil \cite{GoodeyWeilDistributionsvaluations1984} in the context of translation invariant valuations on convex bodies.
+For $\mu\in\VConv_k(V)$, we define its polarization $\bar{\mu}:\Conv(V,\R)^k\rightarrow\R$ by